Reducibility among NP-Hard graph problems and boundary classes: Introduction

 Over the years many boundary classes have been proved for many $\NPH$ graph problems such as \emph{independent-set} \cite{Alekseev03,Alekseev07}, \emph{vertex-coloring} \cite{Lozin11,Malyshev11,Malyshev13-2}, \emph{edge-coloring} \cite{Malyshev13-2,Malyshev14}, \emph{hamiltonian-cycle} \cite{Korpelainen18,Lozin11,Nicholas10,Munaro17}, \emph{hamilton}\emph{ian-path}~\cite{Munaro17}, \emph{dominating-set}~\cite{Alekseev07,Alekseev04,Dakhno23,Malyshev16}, \emph{upper-domination}~\cite{Hussain16}, \emph{feedback-vertex-set}~\cite{Munaro17}, \emph{role-coloring}~\cite{purcell21}, \emph{coupon-coloring}~\cite{purcell21}, \emph{independent-dominating-set}~\cite{Alekseev07}, \emph{induced-matching}\cite{Alekseev07}, \emph{dissciation-set}~\cite{Alekseev07}, \emph{longest-cycle}~\cite{Alekseev07}, \emph{longest-path}~\cite{Alekseev07}, \emph{edge-domination}~\cite{Alekseev07}, $P_3$\emph{-factor}\cite{Alekseev07}, \emph{maximum-induced-subgraph}~\cite{Malyshev14-2}, $k$\emph{-path-partition}\cite{Korpelainen18}, \emph{efficie}\emph{nt-edge-domination}~\cite{Domingos11,Korpelainen18}, and \emph{edge-ranking}~\cite{Malyshev14-3}.

 One question is to find a relationship between existing boundary classes.
 In this paper, we introduced a relationship between boundary classes of $\NPH$ graph problems which are reducible to each other.
-We introduce a method for transforming a boundary class of one $\NPH$ graph problem into a boundary class for another problem when a reduction between them exists.
+We introduce a method for transforming a boundary class of one $\NPH$ graph problem into a boundary class for another problem when a suitable reduction between them exists.
 If $\Pi$ and $\Gamma$ are two $\NPH$ graph problems where $\Pi$ is reducible to $\Gamma$, we transform a boundary class of $\Pi$ into a boundary class of $\Gamma$.
-More specifically we show that if $\Pi$ is reducible to $\Gamma$, where the reduction is bijective, the inverse function is also polynomial time computable, and the reduction maps hereditary classes of graphs to hereditary classes of graphs, then $X$ is a boundary class of $\Pi$ if and only if the image of $X$ under the reduction is a boundary class of $\Gamma$.
+More specifically we show that if $\Pi$ is reducible to $\Gamma$, where the reduction satisfies certain conditions (described in detail in section~\ref{sec: main result}) then $X$ is a boundary class of $\Pi$ if and only if the image of $X$ under the reduction is a boundary class of $\Gamma$.
 We introduce this theorem more formally in Section~\ref{sec: main result} of this paper.
 This gives us a relationship between boundary classes and reducibility amongst $\NPH$ problems.
 This theorem also gives us a method to find new boundary classes for one $\NPH$ graph problem from a boundary class of another $\NPH$ graph problem given there is a reduction between them that satisfies the conditions.

 We apply our theorem to obtain some previously unknown boundary classes for the following graph problems \emph{vertex-cover}, \emph{clique}, \emph{traveling-salesperson}, \emph{bounded-degree-spanning-tree}, \emph{clique-cover} and \emph{subgraph-isomorphism}.
 For all these problems these are the first boundary classes.
 This shows the strength of our result.
 Given an $\NPH$ graph problem $\Pi$, with a boundary class $X$ we can find a boundary class for another $\NPH$ graph problem $\Gamma$ we just need to find a reduction between them (if such a reduction exists) that satisfies the conditions of our theorem.
-So our result can be used to obtain more boundary classes of $\NPH$ graph problems which are currently unknown.
+Thus, our result provides a framework for systematically discovering new boundary classes for many $\NPH$ graph problems which are currently unknown.